2022 America East Conference baseball tournament

-The 2022 America East Conference baseball tournament will be held from May 25 to 28, 2022.
-The top six teams out of the league's seven eligible members will meet in the double-elimination tournament held at Mahaney Diamond in Orono, Maine, the home park of Maine.
-The tournament champion will receive the conference's automatic bid into the 2022 NCAA Division I baseball tournament.
+The 2022 America East Conference baseball tournament was held from May 25 to 28, 2022.
+The top six teams out of the league's seven eligible members met in the double-elimination tournament held at Mahaney Diamond in Orono, Maine, the home park of Maine.
+The tournament champion received the conference's automatic bid into the 2022 NCAA Division I baseball tournament.

 Seeding and format

 The top six teams from the regular season are seeded one through six based on conference winning percentage only.
 The two division winners receive a first-round bye.
 The teams then play a double-elimination tournament.
 Stony Brook is ineligible, as they will depart the America East Conference after the 2022 season.